-A supported emoji modifier sequence should be treated as a single grapheme cluster for editing purposes (cursor moment, deletion, and so on); word break, line break, and so on.
-For input, the composition of that cluster does not need to be apparent to the user: it appears on the screen as a single image.
+For input, the composition of an emoji sequence does not need to be apparent to the user: it appears on the screen as a single image.
 On a phone, for example, a long press on a human figure can bring up a minipalette of different skin tones, without the user having to separately find the human figure and then the modifier.
 The following shows some possible appearances: